jonfm/videochat-tutorial/docs/examples/managing-state.md

 ## Vue

-Disclaimer: You can actually use redux with vue and it behaves as the above `vue-redux`
+Disclaimer: This comparison is not exactly fair.
+You can actually use redux with vue and it behaves simlarly to the above example using`vue-redux`.
+Here I am describing `vuex`.

 ### Store